danielsobrado/CCDAK-Exam-Questions/Security/Questions1.md

 ## Question 5

-How are ACLs stored and managed in Kafka?
+How are ACLs stored and managed in Kafka for KRaft mode?

-- A. ACLs are stored in Zookeeper and managed through the Kafka broker configuration
+A. ACLs are stored in a Controller node's local file system and managed using Kafka command-line tools
-- B. ACLs are stored in a dedicated Kafka topic and managed using Kafka command-line tools
+B. ACLs are stored in the `__cluster_metadata` topic and managed using Kafka command-line tools
-- C. ACLs are stored in a separate ACL server and managed through a REST API
+C. ACLs are stored in a dedicated ACL server and managed through a REST API
-- D. ACLs are stored in the Kafka broker's local file system and managed using configuration files
+D. ACLs are stored in the Kafka broker's local file system and managed using configuration files

-**Explanation:**
-In Kafka, ACLs are stored in Zookeeper and managed through the Kafka broker configuration.
-When ACLs are configured, they are stored in a dedicated znode in Zookeeper, typically under the `/kafka-acl` path.
-The Kafka brokers read the ACL information from Zookeeper and enforce the access control rules on incoming client requests.
-Any changes to ACLs, such as adding or removing permissions, are made through the Kafka broker configuration and are propagated to Zookeeper.
-Kafka provides command-line tools, such as `kafka-acls.sh`, to manage ACLs by interacting with Zookeeper.
-These tools allow you to create, list, and delete ACLs for specific resources and principals.

 **Answer:** A